learn-co-students/nyc-web-students-021819/40-forms-and-lifting-state/README.md

 - [ ] Debug the `event` object we get in our event handler callbacks
 - [ ] Write fully controlled forms

+- [ ] Manipulate the DOM by changing values in `state` instead of using vanilla JS

 - [ ] Pass data up and down the component hierarchy with our callbacks
-- [ ] Manipulate the DOM by changing values in `state` instead of using vanilla JS
 - [ ] Draw a component hierarchy and describe the Flow of Information

-## Deliverables

 ## Lecture Notes

+How do we capture form data in JS?

+Add event listener to form (submit)
+Capture values of the inputs from
+  - Find the input field
+  - Grab its value
+Do whatever you need to do with the user input

+ For Next Lecture:

+ Delete a turtle
+ Update a turtle
+ Front-end form validations
+ What happens when you get to the end of the turtles??
+ Ninjify???
+ Back to the pond????

 ### Lifting State